sym-z/cast-in-flame/docs/documentation/levels/generation/level_generator.md

 	- How close the random walk can get to the edge of the map
 - `map`
 	- The map object itself that will be represented to the player.
+- `layers`
+	- Holds a dictionary that allows the wall auto-tiling to find the references to the correct TileMapLayer node when layering walls
 ## Functions
 ---
 ### `_ready()`